Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 You might find it somewhat skeptical to think that making eye movements while recalling a traumatic experience can actually ease painful memories.

-Although the exact mechanism behind its effectiveness isn't fully understood, some experts believe that EMDR works by reducing the emotional distress associated with recalling distressing events.
+Although the exact mechanism behind its effectiveness isn't fully understood, some experts believe that Eye Movement Desensitization and Reprocessing Therapy works by reducing the emotional distress associated with recalling distressing events.

 In other words, the bilateral stimulation (BLS) employed in EMDR gives your mind something else to focus on while accessing distressing memories and unwanted thoughts.